nickson-jose/vsdstdcelldesign/README.md

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/legalization_issue.JPG?raw=true)

-- Upon closer inspection, the issue seemed to be with the dimensions of the drawn power and ground rails and also with the positioning of local1 -> metal1 contacts.
+- Upon closer inspection, the issue seemed to be with the dimensions of the drawn power and ground rails and also with the positioning of local1 -> metal1 contacts which was then corrected for further iterations.

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/dimensions.JPG?raw=true)